Important Amendments to UAE Economic Substance Regulations

 -In consideration for funding research and development by another person situated in a foreign jurisdiction; and

-- The business licenses or has sold the intellectual property asset to a Connected Person, or earns separately identifiable income from a Foreign Connected Person in respect of the use or exploitation of the intellectual property asset.
+3. The business licenses or has sold the intellectual property asset to a Connected Person or earns separately identifiable income from a Foreign Connected Person in respect of the use or exploitation of the intellectual property asset.

 Changes to the definition of a “Connected Person” and introduction of a definition of a “Group”

-- The amended ES Regulations define a Connected Person as an entity that is a part of the same Group as the Licensee or the Exempted Licensee.
+- The amended Economic Substance Regulations UAE define a Connected Person as an entity that is a part of the same Group as the Licensee or the Exempted Licensee.

 - A Group is defined as “two or more entities related through ownership or control such that they are required to prepare consolidated financial statements for financial reporting purposes under the accounting standards applicable thereto”.